vipul0123/SMVDU-Yoga-Club/README.md

 Last but not the least we have contact information on this page, including phone number, physical address, email address, or any queries.
 ![Screenshot](https://github.com/Haris-Noori/yoga-website/blob/main/screenshots/four.png)

-### Here are the responsivness on the mobile screens
+### Here are the responsivness on the mobile screens Tests
 ![Screenshot](https://github.com/Haris-Noori/yoga-website/blob/main/screenshots/five.png)